alee020304/COMP550-NLP-Final-Project/README.md

 # COMP550-NLP-Final-Project
-Use of linear and non-linear models to perform sentiment analysis of Kaggle news header dataset; Naive Bayes, Linear SVM, Random Forest, BERT
+Use of linear and non-linear models to perform in comparison to non-linear BERT in sentiment analysis of Kaggle news header dataset; Naive Bayes, Linear SVM, Random Forest, and MLP